JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 ## References

-1. "The Oxford Companion to Philosophy" .(Ed.
+1. “The Oxford Companion to Philosophy” .(Ed.
 T. Honderich) (Oxford University Press, 1995)
-2. Penrose, R. "The Large, the Small, and the Human Mind."
+2. Penrose, R. “The Large, the Small, and the Human Mind.”
 (Cambridge University Press, 1997)
 3. John, Chapters.
 14 and 15; 1 John 4:16; Romans 8: 14,15; Galatians 4: 6.
-4. Sprunger, Meredith, "The Purpose of Revelation."
+4. Sprunger, Meredith, “The Purpose of Revelation.”
 Innerface International Vol. 3.
 No. 1 (1996)
 5. New Scientist 160 2157 (1998)

 # Science and The Urantia Papers.

 Since the mandate for the revelators prevented them from giving us unearned knowledge, (1109) it follows that the level of scientific information in the Papers should not include information still undiscovered by the mid-1930's.
-The exception is that "missing gaps" could be filled, or essential "lost knowledge" restored.
+The exception is that “missing gaps” could be filled, or essential “lost knowledge” restored.

 By taking a broad view for these exceptions,  our superhuman revelators could easily have demonstrated that their level of scientific knowledge far exceeded human levels at the mid-1930's.
 By doing so, they could then have demonstrated a revelatory status for the Papers.

 In some instances, it seemed to me that the revelators had done precisely that.
 But long hours of reflection have provided a moderating view.

 I was a dedicated follower of Jesus long before I first saw the Urantia Papers.
-When I read their "Life of Jesus," I met a Jesus I already knew.
+When I read their “Life of Jesus,” I met a Jesus I already knew.
 Hence, I wanted this revelation to be true.

-Others, such as those with a "Martin Gardner" type of mentality, may come to the Papers with a mind set that demands that they find reason to label them  false (in a magazine article, Gardner denigrated the Papers but later admitted to not actually reading them).
+Others, such as those with a “Martin Gardner” type of mentality, may come to the Papers with a mind set that demands that they find reason to label them  false (in a magazine article, Gardner denigrated the Papers but later admitted to not actually reading them).

 The authors of the Papers well understand human nature.
-They would be aware that both types of reader could be conscientious seekers of their own particular kind of "truth."
+They would be aware that both types of reader could be conscientious seekers of their own particular kind of “truth.”

 I believe we have been provided with key information for the purpose of aiding those who are seeking the revelators' kind of truth.
 But they provide this information in ways that also permit its rejection by those who seek the means for rejection.